bitovi/hatchify/doc/schema/relationship-types/has-many-through.md

 **Schema Implications**

-A schema named `Assignments` will be created as if it were defined as follows:
+A schema named `Assignments` will be created as if it was defined as follows:

 ```ts
 const Assignments: PartialSchema = {